sankalp1999/3rdSem-Data-Structures-Lab/README.md

 ## Disclaimer
-Below this point, I am talking about CP more.
+- Below this point, I am talking about CP more.
 It's more like advice I would give to myself.
-I am a low rated (< 1200 on Codeforces, ~1690 on Codechef) coder so maybe, if you are a ratist(xD), you can stop reading now( If you think that opinion of a low rated coder is not useful which is a fair argument)
+I am a low rated (< 1300 on Codeforces, ~1690 on Codechef) coder so maybe, if you are a ratist(xD), you can stop reading now( If you think that opinion of a low rated coder is not useful which is a fair argument)

+- If you know about CP and not really interested, it's ok.
+No need to do under peer pressure.
+There are a lots of areas and lots of ways to get into companies that pay really good salaries or whatever is your aim. for ex: you can be really good at developing stuff (apps, web development) or say something like deep learning (helps in masters but I would not recommend if you wanna do placement, kind of hard to get internships)

+**Remember that if you say yes to one thing, you are saying no to something else.**

+Becoming good at CP requires a lot of discipline and focus*(kind of universal law) but (yes, probably more than development stuff atleast at the college level).
+I am working on the above two.
+I would argue that it will take a hell lot of time as compared to learning basic-intermediate web development/app dev etc. especially you are not that good at thinking skills/maths. (trust me, give a CF round and you will realise.)

+So, if you do for sometime and feel like you like it or getting addicted or if you have other strong reasons continue otherwise you can go to explore other stuff.(Or just keep solving problems not so seriously.)

+Learn webd or appd and do internships.
+Do hackathons(I am a hypocrite), kaggle competitions and stuff like that.
+Masters people obviously some student project or research internship.

 ## Some thoughts - CP related
 - DS will also act as foundation if you want to do competitive programming.
 CP and interview prep are different.
 Try reading about that difference or rather experiencing that.
 Participate in a couple of Codeforces contests and LeetCode contest (or just solve some LeetCode/GFG problems) and you will get to know the difference.